barryclark/jekyll-now/about.md

 ## Background

-Previously I led product management and the DevOps engineering team at StorageOS, a startup building persistent storage for containers.
-At Google, I built location services and search infrastructure for Google Maps, primarily in C++.
+From 2010-2015 I was an engineer at Google, building location services and search infrastructure for Google Maps.
+Later I led Product and DevOps at a startup building persistent storage for containers.

 I hold a Masters in Computer Science from the University of Cambridge, King's College.